 Does your teen live by the financial philosophy of ‘buy it now’, and ‘somebody’ will pay for it later?
 Are they too young to have their own credit cards yet old enough to spend hundreds of euro online each year?
 Here are 11 Essential Money Management Tips for your Teen you’ll want to read.

-Teens today are growing up a world where it may be harder for them to find secure jobs, where education and housing costs could create large debts and leave little scope for saving.
+Teens today are growing up in a world where it may be harder for them to find secure jobs, where education and housing costs could create large debts and leave little scope for saving.
 So it is more important than ever to teach our teens money management and financial responsibility.

 You May Also Enjoy 20 Important Things You Should Tell Your Teen